ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

     # See: https://askubuntu.com/a/244810/327339
     sudo ln -si "$PWD/picocom.1" /usr/local/share/man/man1

-    # re-source your bash initialization file; don't know what "source" means?
+    # re-source your ~/.profile file; don't know what "source" means?
     # Read my answer here: https://stackoverflow.com/a/62626515/4561887
-    . ~/.bashrc
+    . ~/.profile

-    # now log out and log back in if this is your first time creating the ~/bin
-    # dir, and `picocom` will now be in your PATH since Linux Ubuntu's default
+    # `picocom` will now be in your PATH since Linux Ubuntu's default
     # ~/.profile file adds it to the path like this:
     #
     #       # set PATH so it includes user's private bin if it exists